The Scenic Route: how it might help you change direction

 Anxiety about the possibility of obstacles may become another obstacle!

 Here problems can arise and be difficult to resolve.
-Even noticing the problems makes tham more visible and more troubling.
+Even noticing the problems makes them more visible and more troubling.
 Just thinking about them can make it worse.
-Sometimes we seem unable to see what is obvious, and immediately in front of us.

 Blind Spots